-The Scientific World Journal publishes original research, reviews, and clinical studies covering a wide range of subjects in science, technology, and medicine.
+The Scientific World Journal publishes original research and review articles covering a wide range of subjects in science, technology, and medicine.

 The Scientific World Journal maintains an Editorial Board of practicing researchers from around the world, to ensure manuscripts are handled by editors who are experts in the field of study.

 Religious Practices and Its Impacts on a Sustainable Urban Environment in Nigeria: The Way Forward